0xSero/partisia-docs/docs/newkeypair.md

 **The 1st set** is your Node operator account which will hold your stake:
 PrivateKey - This is the private key for config.json.
-BlockchainAddress - The sale address you see on the list of block producers
+BlockchainAddress - The Baker address you see on the list of block producers

-**The 2end set** is for network authentication and block production:
+**The 2nd set** is for network authentication and block production:
 PrivateKey - The private key is registered in config.json as networkKey
 PublicKey - The public key is registered in the survey as producer key